kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   :width: 400
   :align: center

-Let's start with clustering the data set according to bins of a single vector.
+We will now cluster the 2D data set according to bins of a single variable, :math:`x`.
-This clustering will be performed based on ``x``.

 Cluster into equal variable bins
 =================================